MicrosoftLearning/DP-900T00A-Azure-Data-Fundamentals/Instructions/Labs/dp900-05-stream-lab.md

 6. In the pane on the left of the storage account blade, select the **Containers** tab.
 7. Open the **data** container.
 8. In the **data** container, navigate through the folder hierarchy, which includes a folder for the current year, with subfolders for the month, day, and hour.
-9. In the folder for the hour, select the file that has been created, which should have a name similar to **0_xxxxxxxxxxxxxxxx.json**.
+9. In the folder for the hour, note the file that has been created, which should have a name similar to **0_xxxxxxxxxxxxxxxx.json**.
-10. On the page for the file, select **Edit**, and review the contents of the file; which should consist of a JSON record for each 10 second period, showing the number of messages received from IoT devices, like this:
+10. On the **...** menu for the file (to the right of the file details), select **View/edit**, and review the contents of the file; which should consist of a JSON record for each 10 second period, showing the number of messages received from IoT devices, like this:

     ```
     {"starttime":"2021-10-23T01:02:13.2221657Z","endtime":"2021-10-23T01:02:23.2221657Z","device":"iotdevice","messages":2}